-In 1808, Daniel Conard purchased 79.5 acres and it is believed the original part of the house was constructed between 1808-1833.
+In 1808, Daniel Conard purchased 79.5 acres and it is believed the original part of the house was constructed between 1808 and 1833.
 In 1900 Henry C. Pennypacker purchased the farm and sold it in 1914 to William H. Reeves, the treasurer of the Phoenix Bridge Company.
 He was a descendant of David Reeves, founder of the Phoenix Iron Works.

 Colonial Revival architecture is a nationalistic architectural style and interior design movement in the United States popular from 1900-1950.

-Siding was clapboard with white the preferred color with trim in green, black or other dark hues.
+The siding was clapboard with white the preferred color with trim in green, black, or other dark hues.